AWS Step Functions vs AWS Lambda

 AWS Step Functions works well for use cases where the priority is rapid iteration on state transitions.
 And if AWS Lambda functions perform most or all of the actions in the app.
 It’s also excellent for delayed or long-running workflows.
 It enables you to have a workflow for up to a year while implementing the waiting state.

-In addition, the standard workflow is excellent for business-critical workflows and provides better error handling logic than Lambda functions.
+In addition, the standard workflow is excellent for business-critical workflows and provides better error-handling logic than Lambda functions.

 Common use cases include data processing and ETL orchestration, e-commerce, machine learning operations, media processing, microservices orchestration, DevOps, security and IT automation, web apps, transcoding media files, and sequencing batch processing jobs.

 ClearScale has used both AWS Step Functions and AWS Lambda in developing client solutions.
 Sometimes we use one or the other.
 Sometimes we use them together.
-The AWS Step Functions vs. Lambda decision is usually predicated on the specific project and its business requirements.
+The AWS Step Functions vs. Lambda decision is usually predicated on the specific project and business requirements.

 Extensive expertise and experience help our team employ the best-suited service for the job.
 As an AWS Premier Tier Services Partner, we have well-established success in developing solutions using AWS services.
 You can read relevant case studies here.